aws-powertools/powertools-lambda-java/docs/utilities/utilities.md

 description: Utility
 ---

-This module contains a set of utilities used internally in powertools and that you may also use in your Lambda functions.
+This module contains a set of utilities you may use in your Lambda functions, mainly associated with other modules like [validation](validation.md) and [idempotency](idempotency.md).

 ## JMESPath functions